maniacx/Battery-Health-Charging/.github/README.md

 * Added support for Gnome42 (Thanks ViBE-HU)
 * For Single Battery Devices, Click on quick toggle will change mode.
 (Full Capacity Mode = default color.
 Other modes = highlighed color) (Thanks f_cristobal)
 * For Dual Battery Devices, Click on quick toggle will switch battery panel mode.
 (Same as earlier version)

-### Version 11
-Apr 2, 2023
-* Added option to change behavior of system battery indicator
-* In current threshold the text "currently active" will be displayed indicating the current mode

 See [Full History](https://github.com/maniacx/Battery-Health-Charging/blob/main/.github/CHANGELOG.md)